SolanaLottery/OG-role/README.md

 .

-"second - is "OG project", this role will be given to all NFT holders of our first collection /SL OG/ in total 111.
+"second - is "OG SL", this role will be given to all NFT holders of our first collection /SL OG/ in total 111.

 The first mint will be the starting point for everyone., you can sell NFT and lose the role.

-For OG project, we organize spontaneous and planned drawings of solana coins and nft.
+For OG SL, we organize spontaneous and planned drawings of solana coins and nft.

 You always get a discount on all mints.